 Born in Poland, she moved to London as a teenager, where she studied contemporary music, worked as a solo artist, formed numerous bands, and collaborated on more than twenty film soundtracks.

-Since relocating to Joshua Tree in 2012, her practice has evolved as an ongoing dialogue between environment and memory—expressed through sound, painting, sculpture, film, and found objects, often created and exhibited on the land she stewards.
+Since relocating to Joshua Tree in 2012, her practice has evolved as an ongoing dialogue between environment and memory, expressed through sound, painting, sculpture, film, and salvage study, most often conceived on the land she stewards.
 She is also an Ayurveda Yoga Therapist, Hatha Yoga and meditation teacher, and a sound therapy practitioner trained exclusively at The Integratron.
-Alongside her husband, music producer Nicolas Vernhes, she co-creates Summa, an experimental audio project exploring sound as a living environment.
+Alongside her husband, music producer Nicolas Vernhes, she co-creates Summa, an experimental audio project exploring sound as a living, inner and outer environment.

-With a path that spans Warsaw, London, Paris, Los Angeles, New York and Joshua Tree, Vernhes blends artistic practice with institutional leadership to shape programs that are globally relevant and locally resonant.
+With a path that spans Warsaw, London, Paris, Los Angeles, New York and Joshua Tree, Vernhes blends artistic practice with curatorial leadership to shape projects and initiatives that are both globally relevant and locally resonant.